How to Use Puppeteer Stealth: A Plugin for Scraping

 - User Data Dir plugin maintains consistent browser data and settings between sessions.

-- reCAPTCHA plugin solves hCAPTCHA and reCAPTCHAs automatically.
+- reCAPTCHA plugin solves reCAPTCHAs automatically.

 - Block Resource plugin intercepts and blocks unwanted resources, including images, fonts, CSS, etc.